Shokei Matsui

 Considered by some to be a “Kyokushin Karate genius“, Shokei Matsui was the youngest man to become Kyokushin World Champion.
 A tough competitor, he won 50 out of 56 fights.
 He is also one of the few people to have completed the gruelling 100-man Kumite Challenge, unique to Kyokushin Karate.

-Akiyoshi Matsui was born on 15 January 1963 in Chiba, Japan.
+Akiyoshi Matsui was born on 15th January 1963 in Chiba, Japan.
 Of Korean heritage, he was named Moon Jang-gyu.
-Growing up he was an active child, being involved in gymnastics, swimming, and Kendo.
+Growing up, he was an active child, being involved in gymnastics, swimming, and Kendo.

-When Matsui was 13 years old, he joined the Kita Nagare-Yama dojo in Chiba, where he started learning Kyokushin Karate.
+When Matsui was 13, he joined the Kita Nagare-Yama dojo in Chiba, where he began learning Kyokushin Karate.
 In time, he joined Mas Oyama’s Hombu dojo in Tokyo.

 Matsui took part in his first All Japan Open Karate Championships in 1980, aged only 17.
 Fighting opponents much older than him, he made it to the semi-finals.
 He finished in fourth place.
 This was a big surprise to many, who had never heard of him.
 This put him on the world map at a young age.

-On 18 April 1986 Matsui was given the opportunity to attempt the 100-man Kumite Challenge.
-The challenge was devised by Kyokushin Karate founder, Mas Oyama.
+On 18th April 1986, Matsui was allowed to attempt the 100-man Kumite Challenge.
+The challenge was devised by the founder of Kyokushin Karate, Mas Oyama.
 The challenge is an extreme test of physical and mental endurance.
-Many have attempted the challenge, but at the time Matsui was only the ninth man to complete the challenge.
+Many have tried the challenge, but at the time, Matsui was only the ninth man to complete the challenge.
 He was ranked a 4th Dan.

-In 1987, at the 4th World International Tournament held in Tokyo between 6-8 November, Matsui became the youngest man, at 21 years old, to become world champion.
+In 1987, at the 4th World International Tournament held in Tokyo from 6th to 8th November, Matsui became the youngest man, at 21, to win the world title.
 He faced Andy Hug of Switzerland in the final.

-In May 1992 Matsui opened his own dojo in the Asakusa district of Tokyo.
+In May 1992, Matsui opened his own dojo in the Asakusa district of Tokyo.
 He was named a Branch Chief.
+Many saw him as the future successor to Mas Oyama.

-Shokei Matsui’s appointment as the leader of the IKO led to a backlash by some.
+Shokei Matsui’s appointment as leader of the IKO sparked backlash from some.
 Oyama’s family disputed the veracity of the will.
 They felt the verbal will was not binding.
-They brought a lawsuit disputing the will.
-It should be noted that the family’s dispute was not with Matsui, but rather with the legitimacy of the will.
+They brought a lawsuit arguing the will.
+It should be noted that the family’s dispute was not with Matsui but rather with the legitimacy of the will.

-The High Court decision led to a split within the IKO, into three separate organizations:
+The High Court decision led to a split within the IKO into three separate organisations:

 • IKO-1: led by Shokei Matsui

-• IKO-2: originally led by Yukio Nishida.
-The organization has been subsequently led by Keiji Sanpei, Yasuhiro Shichinoh, and Kenji Midori.
+• IKO-2: initially led by Yukio Nishida.
+Keiji Sanpei, Yasuhiro Shichinoh, and Kenji Midori have subsequently led the organisation.

 • IKO-3: led by Yoshikazu Matsushima

-As the leader of IKO-1, Matsui has introduced a number of innovations.
+As the leader of IKO-1, Matsui has introduced several innovations.
 This includes:

 • A Women’s World Karate Championships